AdiThakker/AdiThakker.github.io/_posts/2022-05-05-Integrate-Azure-DevOps-Pipelines-Via-Powershell.md

 ~~~

+***The above script is bare minimum and does not perform any validation checks, which you might have to implement on your end***

 So there you see folks... depending on your preference, you can leverage this option as well.
 For my use case we ended up leveraging the .NET Client libraries

-***NOTE: I'll leave the updating of CD pipeline as an  exercise for you to explore 😉 and keep this post short.***
+***BTW: I'll leave the updating of CD pipeline as an  exercise for you to explore 😉 and keep this post short.***